karmaniverous/stan-cli/.stan/system/stan.project.md

 This document augments the system prompt with repo‑specific guidance for developing stan-core (engine) and stan-cli (CLI/runner) together using a published STAN baseline.
 It contains only instructions to the assistant.
 It is not a repository for project requirements or the dev plan.

 The goals:

 - Keep engine/CLI responsibilities clean: the CLI acquires/presents; the core decides/processes.
 - Make multi‑repo context predictable and safe when archives ingest imports from other STAN instances.
 - Provide a lightweight, deterministic interop channel for cross‑repo coordination (multi‑file, aggressively pruned).

 ---

+## Module decomposition policy (directory + index.ts barrel)

+When decomposing a file named `X.ts`:

+- Create a directory `X/` and place the decomposed modules inside it.
+- Add `X/index.ts` that re‑exports the public surface for the module (barrel).
+- Delete the original `X.ts`.
+- Preserve import stability: existing imports such as `import {...} from './X'` must continue to resolve (to `./X/index.ts`).

+This convention keeps module boundaries clear, avoids duplicate barrels (file and folder), and makes refactors predictable.
+Apply this consistently for new decompositions and when regularizing legacy ones.

 ## 1) Multi‑instance imports and disambiguation (authoritative vs contextual)